 I admired his intuition and insight.
 Many times, he seemed to know people better than they knew themselves.
 He didn’t mince words in sharing his thoughts on what their biggest fear or problem was, and it was quite difficult for us to hear and own up to it.
 In the presence of a guru, you have to be willing to face some truths about yourself on that dance floor.
 If you came in with an agenda and an ego, you were going to get shot down.
 It wasn’t going to be easy.
 You always had to make sure you checked your ego at the door, came in with the right attitude, and were open to receiving.
-Again, first principle of Sadvyavhar aur Tehzeeb!
+Again, first principle of Sadvyavhar aur Tehzeeb (attitude and etiquette)!
 That is how trust and true growth was developed.

 You have had extensive teaching experience in different parts of the country over the years and are known for your superpower as a community organizer and in inspiring students to study the art deeply.
 What drives you to teach and build community?

 My path to teaching was not typical – I had to take several breaks during my kathak studies but I always came back, even if it meant starting from the beginning again.
 On my third break, I was living in New Jersey when my daughter turned 5, and I wanted her to learn kathak.
 When my request to Guruji’s nearby shishyas to start teaching wasn’t feasible, he recommended that I start teaching myself.
 That meant taking multiple trips to California to observe how Guruji and other Chhandam instructors taught so that I could emulate his teachings in New Jersey.
-Simultaneously, I was charged with developing my riyaz (practice).
-He literally told me to “practice until you can do 4 cycles of solahgun with even sounds, and then fax me.”
+Simultaneously, I was charged with developing my riyaaz (practice).
+He literally told me to “practice until you can do four cycles of solahgun with even sounds, and then fax me.”
 And I did!
 Despite Guruji’s strict adherence to the oral tradition of Indian arts, I was the first student he allowed to record and use videos to learn remotely.
 He instructed me to videotape Jaiwanti Das Pamnani (one of Guruji’s senior disciples who sadly passed away in 2007) to learn Rang Manch and other compositions with the expectation that I would demonstrate my progress upon my return.
-In 1999 with his blessings, I started classes in my renovated basement studio, eventually offering intensives, a ghungroo ceremony and annual recitals.
+In 1999, with his blessings, I started classes in my renovated basement studio, eventually offering intensives, a ghungroo ceremony and annual recitals.
 Throughout, I kept the students connected to Guruji with stories, pictures and messages from him, as well as having the children write him cards for their ghungroo ceremony.

 From this early experience in New Jersey, my mindset had shifted from me to them.
 For the next two decades, anytime I learned new material or had a transformative experience with Guruji, I automatically tried to figure out how I could share it with my students.The focus was not on myself as a student.
 Instead, it was about creating the best experience for my students, making kathak fun and relatable whilst instilling respect for the tradition and the joy of achievement.
-Every student enters the classroom striving for something whether it is connecting to culture, spiritual development, fulfilling a dream to dance, stress release or simply “me time.”
-Often times, I had to encourage mothers or older women to take the big step and start learning at any age.
+Every student enters the classroom striving for something, whether it is connecting to culture, spiritual development, fulfilling a dream to dance, stress release or simply “me time.”
+Often, I had to encourage mothers or older women to take the big step and start learning at any age.
 I’d tell them “If I can do it, so can you!”
 And they did!
 If they didn’t want to dance, I would get them involved in ways that were meaningful to them.
 It was important to me to nurture an environment which lifted people, connecting them to a greater energy, to Guruji and a larger arts community.
-Regardless of whether I was teaching in New Jersey, the Bay Area, Sacramento area or France, I used this as a guiding principle in building communities through the dance.
+Regardless of whether I was teaching in New Jersey, the Bay Area, Sacramento or France, I used this as a guiding principle in building communities through the dance.

 You have faced some difficult injuries that steered you on a different path for your journey as a student of the dance.
 Can you talk about the challenges of going through that and how you overcame those obstacles and stayed deeply committed to your journey, to your Guru, and to the work of Chhandam and Chitresh Das Dance Company?